 Cookies for a Cause: Members who volunteer for this ministry make cookies and other baked goods on a periodic basis to sell after mass several times per year.
 The funds generated from the sale of the baked goods support various Sacred Heart ministries and activities.
 Contacts: Erin Schneider at firstname.lastname@example.org.

 Daughters of Isabella: With over 60,000 members in the United States and Canada, the Daughters of Isabella is a social, spiritual, and charitable organization whose members are devoted to assisting churches and charities through volunteer services and contributions.
 Membership is open to all Catholic women, age 16 and over.
 For additional information, contact Peggy Ballou.
-You can also learn more about the organization at its website, daughtersofisabella.org.
+You can also learn more about the local Sacred Heart Circle here, and about the national organization at its website, daughtersofisabella.org.

 Gift of Grace House: The Gift of Grace House opened in 1994, through efforts of the order founded by Mother Teresa, to care for indigent women suffering from HIV/AIDS.
 The home is located in Virginia-Highland and is supported by our Sacred Heart AIDS Ministry.
 Volunteers are needed on the third Saturday of each month to bring a side dish and help prepare and serve the Grace House Fish Fry.
 The Fish Fry provides a safe opportunity for young adults to earn Community Service credits toward graduation through “hands-on” or direct service for people with HIV/AIDS.
 Another monthly meal is an oxtail dinner provided by a parishioner.
 Once a year, volunteers with vehicles are needed to accompany residents on a fishing trip and picnic to a local lake or river.
 At the annual Christmas party, we decorate the Grace House and prepare a BBQ dinner for residents and volunteers, with support and funds from the AIDS Ministry.
 We would like to see more parishioners visit the House and make meals for the residents.
 Contact Jim and Myra Kucera at 404-355-4313 or email@example.com or firstname.lastname@example.org.